dokku/dokku/plugins/shell/README.md

 # Dokku core shell plugin`

-This plugin provides a shell in which to run dokku commands
+This plugin provides a shell in which to run dokku commands.